Why is the Cloud so popular?

-The cloud is becoming an increasingly popular mode of storing files and data for a range of businesses.
+The cloud is becoming an increasingly popular mode of storing files and data for various businesses.
 The flexibility allows remote workers and freelancers to access data quickly when admitted access.
-Uploading files and sharing a vast amount of data has never been easier, allowing a quick upload before moving onto the next task of the day.
+Uploading files and sharing a vast amount of data has never been easier, allowing a quick upload before moving on to the next task of the day.
 As the business grows, the number of files requiring storage will grow, but with the cloud, there is nothing to worry about; the opportunities to expand storage capabilities are at the tip of a finger.

 Like with any storage for businesses, there are both risks and benefits to using the cloud.

 The cloud has a number of benefits; the reason it is so popular is the ease of use regarding accessibility from remote locations, allowing work-from-home, which became increasingly common after COVID-19.
 Likewise, the installations and updates required for the cloud to develop can be taken care of remotely, defeating the need for someone to come to update your servers manually, and reducing down-time.

 With the cloud, you can expect a 24/7 availability to your files with limited down-time.
 The around-the-clock access is a very important factor for businesses who deal with overseas clients, and using the cloud to store files ready to access at a moment’s notice is an attractive option to these types of organisations.

 The cloud is an online resource, meaning that it eliminates the costs you would typically spend on an in-house server.
 These can cost a fair amount and aren’t always practical to have in-house if there is a lack of available space.
 Should any disasters occur, for example, a natural disaster or fire, you could potentially lose your business building and your data all in one, and should updates become necessary, you would have to find someone to fix it, which can incur extra costs.
 By using the cloud, you can eliminate these potential issues by storing data in an alternate location with a provider who will carry out your updates remotely.